ropensci/USAboundaries/README.md

 Textual Analysis, Stanford University.
 See the data in [this repository](https://github.com/cestastanford/historical-us-city-populations).

-The contemporary data is provided by the [U.S. Census Bureau](https://www.census.gov/geo/maps-data/) and is in the publication domain.
+The contemporary data is provided by the U.S. Census Bureau and is in the public domain.

 All code in this package is copyright [Lincoln Mullen](http://lincolnmullen.com) and is released under the MIT license.